 Buildin g Height Augment 5.1.6 P6 Augment 6.1.2 P2 Building height that creates no adverse impact on the amenity of adjoining properties or the streetscape by maintaining similar features of adjoining properties or the streetscape in terms of scale and proportions.
 The plate height of new dwellings, particularly the portions in view from the street, should approximate the street's typical wall plate height to avoid an under scaled squat appearance.
 Replace 5.1.6 C6 Replace 6.1.2 C2 Minimum build fronting primar Maximum build Element Top of external wall (roof above) Top of external wall (concealed roof) Top of pitched roof y street: 3m New 5.1.6 P6.1 Windows and gables are consistent with the existing dwellings in the street.
-New 5.1.6 C6.1 New 6.1.2 C2.1 Loft additions of development is wholly within the and where their visible change dwellings appet the street. s contained ne roof space re is no to the Setback of Gara ges and C arports Augment 5.2.1 P5.1 Augment 6.3.4 Maintaining an absence of car parking facilities within the streetscape.
-Replace 5.2.1 C1.1, C1.2 and C1.5 Carports, gara- hardstand car be located at the property where- access is avail Carports setbat behind the from where access Primary Street bays are to ne rear of the ROW able. ck 500mm at setback line is from the Street Surveillance Augment 5.2.3 P3 Augment 6.2.1 P1.1 Buildings to be designed to encourage active use and actual surveillance of the front yard by including verandahs, porches or Outdoor Living Areas and by including habitable rooms at the front of the dwelling.
-Replace 5.2.3 C3.1 Replace 6.2.1 C1.1 A front veranda incorporated in of new dwelling minimum 50% of the front faç useable minim 1.8 metres. to the façade gs (at a of the width ade) with a
+New 5.1.6 C6.1 New 6.1.2 C2.1 Loft additions where the development is contained wholly within the roof space and where there is no visible change to the dwellings appearance from the street.
+Setback of Gara ges and C arports Augment 5.2.1 P5.1 Augment 6.3.4 Maintaining an absence of car parking facilities within the streetscape.
+Replace 5.2.1 C1.1, C1.2 and C1.5 Carports, gara- hardstand car be located at the property where access is avail Carports setbat behind the from where access Primary Street bays are to ne rear of the ROW able. ck 500mm at setback line is from the Street Surveillance Augment 5.2.3 P3 Augment 6.2.1 P1.1 Buildings to be designed to encourage active use and actual surveillance of the front yard by including verandahs, porches or Outdoor Living Areas and by including habitable rooms at the front of the dwelling.
+Replace 5.2.3 C3.1 Replace 6.2.1 C1.1 A front veranda incorporated in of new dwelling minimum 50% of the front faç- useable minim 1.8 metres. ito the façade gs (at a of the width ade) with a